radiantearth/radiant-mlhub/docs/source/authentication.rst

 Using API Keys
 ++++++++++++++

-The best way to add your API key to requests is to create :class:`~radiant_mlhub.client.Session` instance using :func:`radiant_mlhub.get_session` and making requests using this instance:
+The best way to add your API key to requests is to create a :class:`~radiant_mlhub.session.Session` instance using the :func:`~radiant_mlhub.session.get_session` helper function and making requests using this instance:

 .. code-block:: python